PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Underdark/The Shadow's Cradle.md

 > Was it truly for the greater good, or was it just blind obedience to a flawed system?

 *You killed them*
-> Can you sacrifice your fellow man for the "greater good"
+> Making the choice to sacrifice another isn't noble or just or good.
+Its murder.